Accelerators-Group/reactjs-test-project/README.md

 - now book mark page will list that book mark

-# My cool project and above is the ScreenShoof it
+# My cool project and Below is the ScreenShoot it

 <img src="/img/ss1.JPG" alt="SS1"/>